 It’s been a while now since Earth Day first made its debut on April 22, 1970.
-I vaguely remember the strangeness of being let out of school to pick up trash in the nearby woods.
+I vaguely remember the strangeness of being let out of school early to pick up trash in the nearby woods.
 The idea seemed entirely foreign to us at the time, which means, of course, that we were used to throwing our garbage on the ground.
 Hard to imagine in this day and age that was the common mindset.

 Thinking about these things always fills me with gratitude for our planet and the many gifts it gives us.
 I’m working on becoming a better inhabitant.
 Here are five ways to honor our planet this Earth Day.

 Recognize that the Earth exists separately from us and that we are its inhabitants.
 Every bit as alive as we are, our planet provides everything that makes our life possible on its surface.
 We exist by its choosing, which is remarkable when you consider everything we do to it.
 On Earth Day, drink deeply of the natural beauty that surrounds you and give thanks for the benevolence of our planet.

 Wean yourself of chemical dependency.
 Chemicals, like alcohol and other drugs, are hard to give up.
 The obvious culprits, herbicides and fertilizers, are only part of the problem.
 Many of the products we enjoy today are pleasurable because of their chemical additives and let’s face it, buying “green” isn’t always so fun.
 On Earth Day, take stock of your bad habits and choose at least one offending product to eliminate from your life.